BlueBoi904/Robodex/README.md

 # Robodex

-Single-page web app that displays a list Robots dynamically genereated using hashing.
+Single-page web app that displays a list Robots dynamically generated using hashing.

 # Technologies Used